 - Refresh and consolidate the knowledge and skills you already have.

 - Get to know your Faculty and campuses.

 - Meet your fellow students.

-- If you want to find out more about dates and deadlines or sign up for a bridge course, click here.
+- If you want to find out more about dates and deadlines or sign up for a bridge course, check the bridge courses' website.

 - Orientation usually takes place the first week of the semester.

 - Do not miss orientation!
 It will provide essential information on your classes, exams etc.!

 - For a list of orientation sessions, please refer to our class schedule ("Einführungsveranstaltungen zum Studienbeginn").